nicky-nym/nicky-nym.github.io/pages/people.md

 > "58 of the 89 biggest — with headquarters of 100,000 square feet and above — tech and life science companies based in the Bay Area have leased 30.4 million square feet of office space in other U.S. cities since January 2010"[^sumagaysay]

-### Doubling of urban area

-"Half of the urban area that will be needed [by 2050] hasn't been built yet."[^growth]

-"Over the next 40 years, the newly built floor area in the world is expected to double."[^watts]

-> "we're going to develop more urban area in the next 100 years than currently exists on Earth"[^growth]
-> &mdash; Paul Romer, Nobel prize-winning economist, New York University.

 ### Refugee numbers are increasing